Dayana-Pugachov/se_project_express/README.md

 # WTWR (What to Wear?): Back End

 This is the back-end part of the [WTWR project](https://github.com/Dayana-Pugachov/se_project_react).
-Here I create a server with an API for the application and connect it to a database.
+Here I create a server with a REST API for the application and connect it to a database.

 ## Functionality and techniques used